Poligera/THOUGHTBOOK-coding-challenge-2/README.md

 - Implementing features which order the the posts in order of most recent.
 - Styling, we created div elements which contained the posts.
 - Created functions will create the html elements that we can put the posts from users in.
+- Separating the code into different files to help with organisation and tidiness.
+- Adding nth-child to css which allowed for us to change the colors of the alternating posts.
+- Setting up `docker-compose.yaml` correctly.
+- Linking the database with the server so the data gets shown on the client side code.
+- GET and POST routes functioning in the way we intended.

+## Future features:

+- Would like to add more media queries to make the website more responsive.
+- Add a dynamic carrousel of posts such that you can see random ones in another section of the page.
+- Add a like/dislike and comment feature.
+- Add animations, to make the website more user friendly.